Kyrgyzstan annuls parliamentary election results after protests | DW | 06.10.2020

-The Central Election Commission of Kyrgyzstan declared the results of the weekend's parliamentary election invalid on Tuesday, following mass overnight protests in the capital Bishkek and other cities.
+Kyrgyzstan's Central Election Commission has declared the results of the weekend's parliamentary election invalid, following mass overnight protests in the capital, Bishkek, and other cities.

-The decision was made in order to "avoid tension" in the country, the head of the Commission Nurzhan Shaildabekova told the Interfax news agency.
+The decision was made in order to "avoid tension" in the country, the head of the Commission Nurzhan Shaildabekova told the Interfax news agency on Tuesday.

-Opposition supporters stormed government buildings overnight and demanded a new election, after parties close to pro-Russian President Sooronbai Jeenbekov cleared up according to the official results.
+Opposition supporters stormed government buildings overnight and demanded a new election after parties close to pro-Russian President Sooronbai Jeenbekov swept Sunday's vote, according to the official results.

-Hundreds were injured and one killed during violent clashes with police, who used teargas, grenades and water cannons to disperse protesters.
+Hundreds were injured and one person was killed during violent clashes with police, who used tear gas, grenades and water cannons to disperse protesters.

-Moscow's embassy in Bishkek on Tuesday called for a "legal solution" to the crisis.
-"Ensuring the safety of citizens, internal stability should be a priority," it said.
+Moscow's embassy in Bishkek has called for a "legal solution" to the crisis.
+"Ensuring the safety of citizens, internal stability should be a priority," a spokesperson said Tuesday.

 -